-According to a recent Consumer Reports article, an increasing number of undergraduate students are reaching the federal student loan borrowing limit.
-With tuition and other college costs continuing to rise, Consumer Reports noted that parents often pick up the remaining cost of attendance.* If you or your student experiences a gap between your funding and the cost of college, here are a few options you can explore.
+An increasing number of undergraduate students are reaching the borrowing limit for federal student loans, according to Consumer Reports.
+With tuition and other college costs continuing to rise, the publication noted that parents often pick up the remaining cost of attendance.* If you or your student experiences a gap between your funding and the cost of college, here are some options you can explore.

 GOVERNMENT LOANS, GRANTS, AND OTHER ASSISTANCE

-To apply for federal loans, grants, and other assistance such as work study, students must complete the Free Application for Federal Student Aid (FAFSA) each school year.
+To apply for federal loans, grants, and other assistance such as work-study programs, students must complete the Free Application for Federal Student Aid (FAFSA) each school year.
 If you need to borrow to fund your college education, federal loans can offer more attractive terms when compared to most other borrowing options.
-A grant is money that doesn’t need to be repaid, and work study is a program that provides part-time employment to students with financial need.
-Even if you don’t intend to borrow money to pay for school, or if you think you won’t qualify for funding, filling out the FAFSA is worthwhile as even many higher-income families qualify for low-interest federal college loans.
+A grant is money that doesn’t need to be repaid, and work-study is a program that provides part-time employment to students with financial need.
+Even if you don’t intend to borrow money to pay for school, or if you think you won’t qualify for funding, filling out the FAFSA is worthwhile as even higher-income families can qualify for low-interest federal college loans.

-If you haven’t submitted the FAFSA for the 2018-2019 school year, it’s not too late to do so for consideration for federal assistance.
+If you haven’t submitted the FAFSA for the 2019-2020 school year, it’s not too late.
+You can still submit an application for consideration of federal assistance.
 However, students are generally encouraged to fill out the FAFSA as early as possible for the best opportunities for funding.
-The FAFSA for the 2019-2020 school year opens on October 1, 2018.
+The FAFSA for the 2020-2021 school year will open on October 1, 2019.

 Many students receive extra assistance through scholarships.
-Even small scholarships can make a difference when buying textbooks and other necessities.
-Watch for information about SLFCU’s annual scholarship competition every spring.
+Even a small one can make a difference when buying textbooks and other necessities.
+Watch for information about SLFCU’s annual scholarship competition every spring at slfcu.org/ScholarshipCompetition.

 PRIVATE STUDENT LOANS FROM SLFCU

 Sometimes government loans, grants, and scholarships still don’t cover the entire cost of attending college.
 A private student loan from SLFCU can help bridge any gaps in funding.
-You can apply for an SLFCU student loan any time you need it, and it can help pay for tuition as well as other qualified expenses like textbooks, housing, food, and computers.
+You can apply for an SLFCU student loan any time you need it, to help pay for tuition and other qualified expenses like textbooks, housing, food, and computers.